-IABA sings on to Brennan Center for Justin comments to the U.S. Department of State on its plan to collect additional information from certain U.S. visa applicants.
+May 18, 2017 – IABA signs on to the Brennan Center for Justice’s statement urging the State Department to abandon its plan to collect additional information from certain visa applicants to the United States.

 BREAKING NEWS – February 9, 2017: